That Christmas

 That Christmas is a 2024 animated Christmas fantasy comedy film directed by Simon Otto (in his directorial debut) and written by Richard Curtis and Peter Souter.
 Produced by Locksmith Animation, it follows entwined storylines based on short stories from That Christmas and Other Stories by Curtis and illustrator Rebecca Cobb.
 The voice cast features Brian Cox, Fiona Shaw, Jodie Whittaker and Bill Nighy.

-That Christmas premiered at the BFI London Film Festival on 19 October 2024, and was released on Netflix on 4 December.
+That Christmas premiered at the BFI London Film Festival on 19 October 2024, and was released on Netflix on 4 December 2024.
 The film received a mixed response from critics.

 Plot

 In the seaside Suffolk town of Wellington-on-Sea, the townsfolk are preparing to celebrate Christmas, with the activities being organised by Bill, the lighthouse keeper.
-The story follows three groups: Danny Williams, a shy new boy in town who tries to adjust to his parents' divorce, Sam and Charlie Beccles, identical twin sisters who are respectively anxious and mischievous, and Bernadette McNutt, a spirited local rebel who wants to change things up for the holiday.
-At the school's Christmas play, Bernadette puts on a more liberal spin, which not many of the parents enjoy, with Danny almost missing his cue due to staring at Sam and Charlie arriving last minute.
-Danny is upset, but not surprised that his mother has to leave for work, and at home, he converses with her through sticky notes about the play and his crush on Sam.
+The story follows three groups: Danny Williams, a shy new boy in town who tries to adjust to his parents' divorce; Sam and Charlie Beccles, identical twin sisters who are respectively anxious and mischievous; and Bernadette McNutt, a spirited local rebel who wants to change things up for the holiday.
+At the school's Christmas play, Bernadette puts on a more liberal spin, which not many of the parents enjoy.
+Danny almost misses his cue because he was staring at Sam.
+Charlie arrives last minute.
+Danny is upset, but not surprised that his mother has to leave for work.
+At home, he converses with her through sticky notes about the play and his crush on Sam.

-The next morning, the school is closed due to a weather-related cancellation, but Danny is forced to catch up on his studies by his teacher, Mrs. Trapper, after his mother fails to notice the alert.
-During a ten-minute recess, Mrs. Trapper teaches Danny how to properly build a snowman and Danny notices that Mrs. Trapper is miserable on the way home.
+The next morning, the school is closed due to a weather-related cancellation, but Danny is forced to catch up on his studies by his teacher, Ms. Trapper, after his mother fails to notice the alert.
+During a ten-minute recess, Ms. Trapper teaches Danny how to properly build a snowman and Danny notices that Ms. Trapper is miserable on the way home.
 On Christmas Eve, Bernadette stays with her younger sister Evie and their friends in a barn near their houses and prepare their annual Christmas traditions while their parents attend a wedding out of town.
 When the parents leave the reception, they are forced to take the long way home thanks to a snowstorm, but they go off the road and slide down a slope from off a bridge.
 They inform their children that they will be home in the morning and have them stay together for the night.
 Danny is called by his father who informs him he is unable to come due to the blizzard.